RaceMahoney/BlackJackGame/README.md

 # What is this #
-This collection of java files is a text based Black Jack game created for my final project in CS 112.
+This collection of java files is a text based Black Jack game created for the CS 112 final project.

 # Running the game #
 ## Pull ##